-In January 2002, the Alberta government responded to a legal challenge to its existing policies by approving survivor pension benefits for the same-sex partners of senior government employees.
-In May 2002, faced with a further lawsuit on this issue, the province extended benefits under a number of other public-sector pension plans.
+In 2002, the Alberta government responded to a legal challenge to its existing policies by approving survivor pension benefits for the same-sex partners of senior government employees, and subsequently extended benefits under a number of other public-sector pension plans.
 The relevant regulations were amended to include a "pension partner," meaning a person who has cohabited with the pensioner for at least three years.
 The term "spouse" remains reserved for married partners.

-In December 2002, the first Alberta Human Rights Panel decision involving sexual orientation found that the denial of family coverage to same sex couples and their children owing to the opposite-sex definition of "common law spouse" in the relevant regulations violated the provincial human rights legislation (Anderson et al. v.
+In December 2002, the first Alberta Human Rights Panel decision involving sexual orientation found that the denial of family coverage to same-sex couples and their children owing to the opposite-sex definition of "common law spouse" in the relevant regulations violated the provincial human rights legislation (Anderson et al. v.
 Alberta Health and Wellness).